 Nina, Lake Peipus.
 The winds on the wintertime Lake Peipus sometimes pile up icebergs along the coast, creating a miniature Antarctica – if you look from one shore towards the other, invisible shore.

-* Please note that this article was originally published on 25 April 2017.
-This is the third part of the Estonian urban and landscape photo series.
-The first one, Eesti Blues, was published on 17 January, and the second one, Eesti noir, on 6 February.
+This is the third part of the four-part Estonian urban and landscape photo series.
+The first one was Eesti Blues, the second one Eesti noir and the fourth one Eesti home.
 Cover: Veski, Tartu.
 When the sunlight is veiled with the fog, shadows disappear.
 Surfaces appear to be clearer and colours can stand out in their pure form.
 Only if they are close enough, of course.